HelikarLab/CancerDiscover/README.md

       - *Summary:* `summaryMethod="medianpolish"`
       - *Number of folds for data partitioning:* `foldNumber=2`

    The default setting for data partitioning is *50:50*.

-The default setting for feature selection algorithms will perform all       possible feature selection algorithm options.
-You can find the list of feature selection methods and their associated file names in the `Scripts` directory in the file named `featureSelectionAlgorithms.lookup`.
-The default setting for classification algorithms will generate models using the following algorithm options:
+   The default setting for feature selection algorithms will choose all possible feature selection algorithm options.
+You can find the list of feature selection methods and their associated file names in `featureSelectionAlgorithms.lookup` under `Scripts` directory.

+   The default setting for classification algorithms will generate models using the following algorithms:
       - *Decision Tree*
       - *IBK*
       - *Naive Bayes*
       - *Random Forest*
       - *Support Vector Machine*

-    If you wish to use other classification algorithms than the ones provided, refer to the `WEKA` resources at http://weka.wikispaces.com/Primer.
+    If you wish to use classification algorithms other than the ones provided, please refer to the `WEKA` resources at http://weka.wikispaces.com/Primer.

     In the configuration file you will also need to write in the absolute path.
 This path should end in `CancerDiscover`; for example a directory path might look like: `work/userGroup/userMember/data/CancerDiscover`

    ```